Project-Quiz-Masters/Quizzer/README.md

 **Team name:** QuizMasters
 **Communication platforms:** Microsoft Teams & WhatsApp
 **Tech stack:** Backend – Java (Spring Boot), Frontend – HTML, CSS, React

+This is Hanif and I wrote this text to check my access to the repository